I'm Serena 👋 I'm a designer that loves to exercise a logical mind in creative ways.

 Building a foundation to align with business and user needs

-The information architecture was one of the most critical problems to resolve.
 Multiple rounds of stakeholder-validated IA iteration reduced the navigation from 8+ top-level items to four: About Us, News & Events, Take Action, and Donate.
 Donate was elevated from a buried sub-menu item to a persistent top-navigation position.
-Social links were relocated to a structured footer hub.
-Navigation labels were reviewed for action orientation "Take Action" replacing the passive "Get Involved" ensured each item communicated clearly what a user could accomplish, not merely where they would land.
+Navigation labels were reviewed for action orientation "Take Action" replacing the passive "Get Involved" ensured each item communicated clearly what a user can accomplish.

 Laptop showing Bloomy UI